Read Later x

 Caterers will be working closely with venues and marquee companies to ensure they have the space they need to safely operate.
 However, their primary concern is for their service team, whom they rely on to effectively function.
 These people will be placed more at risk when serving your guests.

 Caterers are also being faced with an increase in food hygiene standards and the potential loss of services such as buffets and canapés, which can be a challenge to monitor.
 This may mean needing to adapt your menu and needing to prepare for last-minute changes if ingredients are unavailable in the current demand.
-We’ve all been to the supermarket an empty shelf where the flour should be!

 In our focus groups, we heard from caterers who are coming up with new ways to support their couples.
 Some had considered introducing a home delivery service for those living within a specific distance of the venue.
 This would allow the majority of guests who are shielding or unable to attend the wedding in person due to guest list restrictions to still be a part of your meal.
 Some are considering providing ingredient box services or videos of how to prepare the meal to give guests the chance to create it themselves.
 Others are investing in outdoor equipment and adapting their services to suit weddings which may need to move into the external setting.